U-AMC/vicon-monitor/README.md

 # vicon-calibrator
-This package is an extension utilizing vicon bridge to snatch its ROS Tf data to use vicon as GT
+This package is an extension utilizing vicon bridge to snatch its ROS Tf data to use Vicon Motion Capture system as GT for inddor Spatial Data Processing and evaluation.

 **Vicon Monitor requires Vicon bridge together in ROS workspace**